praetorian-inc/noseyparker/docs/RULES.md

 The `negative_examples` field, if provided, is a list of strings that are asserted _not_ to be matched by the rule.
 This field is also used for automated testing via `noseyparker rules check`.

+The `categories` field is a list of freeform strings.
+In practice, the following values are used:

+- `secret`: the rule detects things that are in fact secrets
+- `identifier`: the rule detects things that are not secrets but could be used to enumerate additional resources (e.g., S3 bucket names)
+- `hashed`: the rule detects hashed payloads (e.g., bcrypt hashes)
+- `test`: the rule detects test deployment-specific payloads (e.g., stripe test keys)
+- `api`: the rule detects payloads used for API access
+- `generic`: the rule is a "generic" one rather than one that detects a specific type of payload (e.g., username/password pairs)
+- `fuzzy`: the rule pattern requires matching of non-payload surrounding context

 ## Pattern syntax
 Nosey Parker uses a combination of regular expression engines in its implementation.
 The pattern syntax that is accepted is (approximately) the intersection of Hyperscan and Rust `regex` crate syntax.